LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

-# How to integrate Financial Data from Delivery Library to Excel with Xlwings
+# How to integrate Financial Data from Workspace platform to Excel with Xlwings
 - version: 2.0
 - Last update: February 2025
 - Environment: Windows